awsdocs/amazon-connect-admin-guide/doc_source/sample-ab-test.md

 # Sample AB test<a name="sample-ab-test"></a>

+**Note**
+This topic explains a sample contact flow that is included with Amazon Connect\.
+For information about locating the sample flows in your instance, see [Sample contact flows](contact-flow-samples.md)\.

 Type: Contact flow \(inbound\)

 This contact flow shows how to perform an A/B call distribution based on a percentage\.
 Here's how it works: